The Difference Between Contracting, Construction Management, and Design-Build

 These days, more owners than ever are opting to take a more turn-key approach to project delivery.
 They hire design-build companies to take responsibility for the entirety of the construction process.
 Design-build companies assign one general contractor per project to act as a single point of contact and responsibility.
 The general contractor assumes responsibility for everything from design outcomes to cost control, all while working with subcontractors and designers to keep everything on schedule.

-Not all owners like the design-build model for project completion, but it’s perfect for those who prefer to take a more hands-off approach.
+Not all owners like the design-build delivery method for project completion, but it’s perfect for those who prefer to take a more hands-off approach.
 Design-build firms take care of all the details, requiring only minimal time commitments from their clients throughout the design and construction processes.
 In most cases, the design-build model for project completion offers superior results.
 The entire team works together to collaborate on everything from conceptual designs to material selection and scheduling, so it’s easy for everyone to stay on track.
 The expedited nature of design-build project completion timelines also helps to maximize construction value.

 The primary downside of working with design-build companies is the lack of competitive bidding can drive up prices for the project.
 Owners who want to play a more hands-on role in the design and construction processes may also feel like they’re being left out of the loop.
 Of course, owners will still have a say regarding functional and aesthetic intent.